 It focuses on education, health, community development, and the environment, with a particular interest in nontraditional projects, such as supporting research and education around transcendental meditation.
 Starting with $3.8 million in grants in 2003, the family has given $5 billion in funding to the foundation, according to its website.

 2. Azim Premji

 Azim Premji, a native of India, is responsible for growing the IT firm Wipro to its current status as one of the global leaders in the software industry.
 Now a billionaire with a net worth of over $33 billion, he became the first Indian and third non-American to join the Giving Pledge, initiated by Bill Gates and Warren Buffet.

 Premji said that being rich “did not thrill” him, so he started his foundation in 2000 to facilitate the universalization of primary education.
-The foundation is not a grant-making organization.
-Instead, it works with state governments across India on curriculum reform, policy, and teacher education, even starting its own university.
+The foundation offers grants across India on gender issues, environmental problems, curriculum reform, policy, and teacher education.

 3. Pierre Omidyar